rudidude86/gura-lang.github.io/documents/Syntax.md

 as a sequence of binary data instead of character code.

-A string literal can also be appended by a suffix symbol that has been registered in suffix manager.
+A string literal can also be appended by a suffix symbol that has been registered in Suffix Manager.
 There's no built-in suffix for string literals.

 ### Identifier

+An identifier is used as a name of variable, type name, symbol and function.

 An identifier starts with a UTF-8 leading byte or one of following characters: